pair_style kim virialmode model

 In KIM lingo, a potential is a "model" and a model contains both the analytic formulas that define the potential as well as the parameters needed to run it for one or more materials, including coefficients and cutoffs.

 The argument virialmode determines how the global virial is calculated.
-If KIMvirial is specified, the KIM model performs the global virial calculation.
+If KIMvirial is specified, the KIM model performs the global virial calculation (if it knows how).
 If LAMMPSvirial is specified, LAMMPS computes the global virial using its fdotr mechanism.

 The argument model is the name of the KIM model for a specific potential as KIM defines it.
 In principle, LAMMPS can invoke any KIM model.
 You should get an error or warning message from either LAMMPS or KIM if there is an incompatibility.